IFpop/IFpop/README.md

 # Hi there, I'm IFpop 👋

-🔭 I’m currently working on my graduation project.
+🔭 I’m currently working on my graduation project. <br>
-🌱 I’m currently learning something about blockchain and vanet.
+🌱 I’m currently learning something about blockchain and vanet. <br>
-👯 I’m looking to collaborate on other content creators.
+👯 I’m looking to collaborate on other content creators. <br>
-🥅 2021 Goals: Get into graduate school or get a good job
+🥅 2021 Goals: Get into graduate school or get a good job <br>

 <br>